Unboxed-Software/solana-course/content/program-state-management.md

 For example, the instruction to create a new note in a note-taking program would at minimum require the accounts for the user creating the note, a PDA to store the note, and the `system_program` to initialize a new account.
 All three accounts would be passed into the program entry point through the `accounts` argument.
 An iterator of `accounts` is then used to separate out the `AccountInfo` associated with each account to process the instruction.

 Note that `&mut` means a mutable reference to the `accounts` argument.
-You can read more about references in Rust [here](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) and the `mut` keyword [here](https://doc.rust-lang.org/std/keyword.mut.html).
+You can read more about [references in Rust](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) and [the `mut` keyword](https://doc.rust-lang.org/std/keyword.mut.html).

 ```rust
 // Get Account iterator